0x21x/ft_linear_regression/README.md

 - **train.py**: Script to train the model.
 - **predict.py**: Script to make predictions using the trained model.
 - **plot.py**: Script to visualize the data and model results.
+- **precision.py**: Script to calculate and display the model's precision.
 - **utils.py**: Utility functions for data processing and file operations.

 ## 🚀 Getting Started